 On December 21, 2022, the Contractor began installation of South Main Tower lower access platforms to be used for installing the Tower truss net supports.
 On March 20, 2023, installation of the east lower access platform was completed and on March 30, 2023, installation of the west lower access platform was completed.
 On May 1, 2023, the Contractor began installing the South Main Tower east side net support truss frames.
 On June 9, 2023, installation of the east side truss frames was complete.
 On May 16, the Contractor began installation of the west side net support truss frame.
 On June 26, 2023, installation of the west side truss frame was completed.
-On July 28, 2023, the Contractor began installation of the west side net supports.
-On August 4, 2023, the installation of the east side net supports was completed.
+On July 28, 2023, the Contractor began installation of the west side net supports was completed.
 On July 18, 2023, the Contractor began installation of the east side net supports was completed.
+On July 18, 2023, the Contractor began installation of the east side net supports was completed.
+On July 21, 2023, installation of the east side net supports was completed.
 On October 25, 2023, the Contractor began the SDNS installation on the east side of the South Main Tower.
-On October 26, 2023, the Contractor began the SDNS installation on the west of the South Main Tower.
+On October 26, 2023, the Contractor began the SDNS installation on the east side of the South Main Tower.
 On March 4, 2024, installation of SDNS on the east and west sides of South Main Tower was completed.
 Final paint touch-up was completed on June 7, 2024.
 Access removal remains.